dohyung97022/awsGuide/README.md

         * Rules will decide what ports go to what target Groups
         * Only for Application Load Balancer
       * ##### Target Groups
-        * EC2 instances are registered as target groups
-        * Only for Application Load Balancer
+        * Not for Classic Load Balancer or Gateway Balancer
+        * Instance
+        * IP
+        * Lambda
     * #### Types
       * ##### Classic Load Balancer
         * Listeners and EC2 is directly registered